-Since VMmark V2.5 the results have been listed in the Internet in three different tables under VMware.
+The results have been listed in the Internet in three different tables under VMware.

-VMmark V2 scores can only be compared with each other and particularly the scores of each workload contained in VMmark V2 cannot be considered separately and interpreted or compared with the scores of the original benchmarks.
+VMmark V3 scores can only be compared with each other and particularly the scores of each workload contained in VMmark V3 cannot be considered separately and interpreted or compared with the scores of the original benchmarks.
 The results of the three test types "Performance Only", "Performance with Server Power" and "Performance with Server and Storage Power" should not be compared with each other.
 Please note that a single benchmark run can by all means generate results for several (and even all) test types, which are in each case submitted as a single result.
-Therefore, when evaluating a VMmark V2 result you should consider whether the set-up was more likely to have been optimized in terms of performance or maximum energy efficiency.
+Therefore, when evaluating a VMmark V3 result you should consider whether the set-up was more likely to have been optimized in terms of performance or maximum energy efficiency.
 Details about the configuration are available in the VMmark report file ("Disclosure Report").

-All VMmark V2 "Performance Only" results can be compared with the VMmark scores of the VMmark V2 predecessor versions.

-A comparison of the results between VMmark V1 and VMmark V2 is also not possible; with the same performance in the virtualization environment the scores and numbers of tiles for VMmark V2 are considerably lower.
+All VMmark V3 "Performance Only" results can't be compared with the VMmark scores of the VMmark V1 and VMmark V2; with the same performance in the virtualization environment the scores and numbers of tiles for VMmark V3 are considerably lower.

-VMmark V2 Load Profile and Run Rules
+VMmark V3 Load Profile and Run Rules

-The VMmark V2 rules define a standardized benchmark environment and the resources and software versions of the operating system and the application software are specified precisely.
+The VMmark V3 rules define a standardized benchmark environment and the resources and software versions of the operating system and the application software are specified precisely.
 The compilation of guest operating systems and applications and their specified resource requirements are to be understood as a representative selection for a complex virtualization environment.
 Even if there are newer and perhaps even more high-performance versions, continuity of the load profile must be maintained for as long a time as possible in order to ensure comparability.

-The following profile is used for VMmark V2:
+The following profile is used for VMmark V3: